IsmayilOfficial/IsmayilOfficial/README.md

 Portfolio:

 - Weather app which was created with help of the expo.
-Cross-platform you can run it on ios, android devices. - https://expo.io/@freeman2020/projects/fm_weather
+This is cross-platform app, you can run it on ios, android devices. - https://expo.io/@freeman2020/projects/fm_weather
 - e-commerce website - https://bakutrade.netlify.app/
 - Photo Album (created with Material UI) -  https://photoalbumwithmaaterialui.netlify.app/
 - Chat Application - https://chatapp-2021.netlify.app/